Total and free amino acid analysis

 Figure 1.
 Example chromatogram of an amino acid standard separated on the protein hydrolysate (sodium) system

 Tryptophan and cysteine are usually lost during acid hydrolysis, however, estimates can be given for these amino acids when the sequence is known.
 For specific quantification of tryptophan or cysteine, separate additional testing methods are available.
+Read more about the analysis of tryptophan and cysteine.

 Free amino acid analysis